adyteo/laundry/README.md

 # laundry
-Washer / Dryer notification when cycle is finished
+Washer notification when cycle is finished